 Testicular cancer is usually discovered coincidentally while palpating the testicles.
 Changes in the size of the testicles or calluses and lumps should be checked by a doctor.
 If testicular cancer is suspected, different examinations such as an ultrasound, computed tomography and a biopsy are carried out.

-A tumour affecting the testicles can be detected early on by palpating the testicles with the hand at regular intervals (once a month).
+Men can detect testicular cancer or any abnormalities early by regularly palpating their testicles, such as on a monthly basis.
 This is best done standing up and under warm water, as it relaxes the skin of the scrotum and allows the testicles to be easily grasped.
 Should any enlargement, calluses or hard lumps be noticed in the testicles, this is a possible warning sign, and a urologist should be consulted to clarify the situation at the earliest opportunity.

-It is recommended that young men between the ages of 14 and 45 routinely check their testicles.
+Routine testicular palpation is recommended for young men between the ages of 14 and 45 to detect testicular cancer early.

 If the tumour has reached an advanced stage, surgery will be followed by chemotherapy and also, depending on the type of cancer, radiation therapy.
 Testicular cancer responds very well to these types of treatment.
 This means that even later stages of the disease involving metastases can be cured in most cases.